mblayman/mattlayman.com/content/understand-django/2021-01-06-serving-static-files.md

-These files do a lot to improve your application, but they aren't dynamically generated by your Python web server.
+These files do a lot to improve your application, but they aren't dynamically generated by your Python web server like a usual HTML response.
 In a typical web application,
 your most common static files will be the following types: